ahaenggli/AzureAD-LDAP-wrapper/README.md

 6. Keep in mind you need to login in your dsm-web-gui before accessing files via network/samba

 ## General Installation
-The API-Results and a local copy of the LDAP-Entries are save in here: /app/.cache
+The API-Results and a local copy of the LDAP-Entries are saved in here: /app/.cache

 Attention: If you map this folder, the files will be persistent, but other users could maybe see the cached sambaNTPassword-value in there.